This Is What “Never Settle for Mediocrity” Gets Wrong

 Suddenly:

-- Normal progress feels slow
+- Normal progress feels too slow

 - Average effort feels inadequate

-- Simple happiness starts to feel unimpressive
+- Simple happiness starts to seem unimpressive

-So people push harder — not always because they genuinely want more, but because they’re afraid of falling behind.
+So people push harder—not always because they genuinely want more, but because they’re afraid of falling behind.

 What “Never Settle” Gets Right